Cleaning Cedar Shake Siding and Shingles

 Moisture-Resistant Clear Coat, Stains and Paints

 You can choose to clear coat or paint your shingles.
-Keep in mind that paint peeling from cedar shingles can be difficult to remove or correct.
+Keep in mind that paint peeling from cedar shingles can be difficult to remove or correct on your own.
 A clear coat or opaque stains are a good option to change the color of your shingles without dealing with paint.

 They are applied the same as a paint or deck stain.
 On a dry house, apply the clear coat product or stain from a lawn and garden sprayer.
 It should be put on with a high-volume, low-pressure paint sprayer.
 You can also choose to paint brush or roll the coating on.